 We all catch ourselves with bad posture and some of us will consciously try to correct it the best way we know how.
-When I treat clients and ask them to correct their slouched posture, often people have a tendancy to over correct it and arch their lower back and lift their chin into the air.
+When I treat clients and ask them to correct their slouched posture, often people have a tendency to over correct it and arch their lower back and lift their chin into the air.
 This is a common misconception of "correct" posture.
-The correct and best posture is to:

 1. Have your feet hip-width apart with equal weight through both feet

 Have a try.
 It looks 'wordy' when written down but by following these simple steps, focusing hard and making these small corrections, you really can maintain a good posture.

 If in doubt or you’re not sure whether you are doing it right, please feel free to contact me for an assessment and further help moving forward.
 There is also a Panacea Pilates video on my blog page to help improve posture.